 Q. During testing with provider groups, can providers receive an 835 RA for 837 Professional and 837 Institutional Health Care Test Claims?

-A. Yes, but only if the provider has submitted test claims using Group Health's test members.
+A. Yes, but only if the provider has submitted test claims using Kaiser Permanente's test members.

 Q. Will electronic funds transfer be offered?
 If not, will there be a lag between the ERA and receipt of payment?